buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 **CAPTION: Caption here.**

-**This section – and the whole book – needs to have references to ‘components’ removed.
-In the May, 2019 update Adobe changed its terminology and stopped using ‘symbols’ in favour of calling these ‘components’.
-GAH!**

-**It will lead to confusion if I refer to ‘components’ here, so I think I’m going to rename these groupings of elements to ‘modules’.
-(Although modules are also used when referencing APIs, so that might need a rethink, too.)
-In short this is a nightmare and I’m glad we picked it up now before the book was finished.**

 This section is the heart of everything, it’s about how elements – the fundamental units from which we build interfaces – are created.